8ta4/quest/DONTREADME.md

 1. Content after the last answer: There might be some text after the last question and answer.

+So, if you go through all the questions and read the text they reveal, plus the exceptions I mentioned, you’ll cover everything.
+This isn't just about learning; it's about earning the right to say, "I've read this book."
+This can boost your confidence in discussions, give you credibility among peers, and provide a sense of accomplishment.

 > Is the content before the first answer always visible?

 Yes, it is.
 Let me explain: